langchain-ai/langgraph/docs/docs/deploy/deployment/managed.md

 ## Deploy new code

-To deploy new code that you push to GIthub, simply navigate to the deployments page, and hit `+ New Revision` .
-Hosted LangGraph releases what it calls a new “revision” every time you deploy code.
+To deploy new code that you push to GIthub, simply navigate to the deployments page, and hit `+ New Revision`.
+LangGraph Cloud releases what it calls a new “revision” every time you deploy code.
 Therefore, your first deployment automatically showed revisions.
 A Revision always corresponds to a new piece of code being deployed.
 A modal will pop up to enter new revision info.
 This can be thought of as a partial update on the last revision, so you do not need to enter any fields that didn’t change (*note: environment variables are not saved between revisions, you must re-enter them for each new revision)*.